 The perceived risk of a failure by Congress to reach an agreement in a timely manner that raises the statutory debt limit and sufficiently reduces the long-term budget deficit has led rating agencies to publicly warn of a potential downgrade of the United States' credit rating.
 A credit rating downgrade could lead to an increase in the interest rates on benchmark Treasury securities, which consequently could have a material adverse effect on the financial markets and economic conditions in the United States and throughout the world.
 It could also limit our ability and the ability of our funds and portfolio companies to obtain financing, and it could have a material adverse effect on the valuation of our portfolio companies and other assets held by our funds.
-Under such circumstances, the risks we face and any resulting adverse effects on our business, financial condition and results of operations would be significantly exacerbated, including those described under "Risk Factors-Risks Related to Our Business-Difficult market conditions can adversely affect our business in many ways, including by reducing the value or performance of the investments that we manage or by reducing the ability of our funds to raise or deploy capital, each of which could negatively impact our net income and cash flow and adversely affect our financial condition," "-Changes in the debt financing markets may negatively impact the ability of our private equity funds and their portfolio companies to obtain attractive financing for their investments and may increase the cost of such financing if it is obtained, which could lead to lower-yielding investments and potentially decrease our net income," "-Adverse economic and market conditions may adversely affect our liquidity position, which could adversely affect our business operations in the future" and "-Risks Related to the Assets We Manage-Dependence on significant leverage in investments by our funds could adversely affect our ability to achieve attractive rates of return on those inves
+Under such circumstances, the risks we face and any resulting adverse effects on our business, financial condition and results of operations would be significantly exacerbated, including those described under "Risk Factors-Risks Related to Our Business-Difficult market conditions can adversely affect our business in many ways, including by reducing the value or performance of the investments that we manage or by reducing the ability of our funds to raise or deploy capital, each of which could negatively impact the ability of our private equity funds and their portfolio companies to obtain attractive financing for their investments and wincrease the cost of such financing if it is obtained, which could lead to lower-yielding investments and potentially decrease our net income," "-Adverse economic and market conditions may adversely affect our liquidity position, which could adversely affect our business operations in the future" and "-Risks Related to the Assets We Manage-Dependence on significant leverage in investments by our funds could adversely affect our ability to achieve attractive rates of return on those investments" in our Annual Report on Form 10-K.